SuperBrawl II: Preliminary matches

 In the opening match, Jushin Liger defended the Light Heavyweight Championship against Brian Pillman.
 Pillman pinned Liger with a cradle after avoiding a diving headbutt by Liger.

 Next, Marcus Alexander Bagwell took on Terrence Taylor.
+Contest winner Barry Abrams from Syracuse University served as the special guest ring announcer for this match.
 Bagwell pinned Taylor with a sunset flip for the win.

 Next, Ron Simmons took on Cactus Jack.
 Near the end of the match, Jack climbed the top rope and dived off the turnbuckle to perform an aerial move on Simmons but Simmons countered with a powerslam for the win.
 After the match, Abdullah the Butcher attacked Simmons until Junkyard Dog made his surprise return to WCW and saved Simmons from a double-team assault by Butcher and Jack.

 The next match was scheduled to be a singles match between Tom Zenk and Richard Morton but was quietly changed into a tag team match as Zenk teamed with Van Hammer to take on Morton and Vinnie Vegas.
 Zenk pinned Morton with a sunset flip for the win after Morton was hit into the turnbuckle.

 Next, Barry Windham and Dustin Rhodes took on The Dangerous Alliance team of Steve Austin and Larry Zbyszko.
 After being double teamed by Austin and Zbyszko for most of the match, Windham performed a diving lariat on Zbyszko for the win.

 Later, the team of Arn Anderson and Bobby Eaton defended the World Tag Team Championship against The Steiner Brothers.
 Near the end of the match, Anderson blinded Rick Steiner by throwing powder in his eyes and a blinded Steiner accidentally suplexed the referee, allowing Scott Steiner to tag in and hit a Frankensteiner to Eaton to win the titles as the new referee counted the pinfall.
 However, the original referee reversed the decision and disqualified Steiners, resulting in Anderson and Eaton retaining the titles.

 In the final match on the undercard, Rick Rude defended the United States Heavyweight Championship against Ricky Steamboat.
 Dangerous Alliance manager Paul E. Dangerously was banned from the ringside by Kip Frey.
 Near the end of the match, Dangerously under the disguise of a masked ninja attacked Steamboat by hitting him with a phone, allowing Rude to pin him to retain the title.